-Tai Cheong Bakery Singapore – First Cha Chaan Teng Eatery At Holland Village
+Tai Cheong Bakery Singapore – Famed Egg Tart Shop With Cha Chaan Teng Concept, At Holland Village

-[NEW] Tai Cheong Bakery has opened an eatery concept at Holland Village.
+Tai Cheong Bakery has opened an eatery concept at Holland Village.
 The thing that is most similar to a Hong Kong Cha Chaan Teng, is probably the service.
+Just kidding.

-Famous Hong Kong food brands are descending in Singapore.
-There is Kam’s Roast at Pacific Plaza, Honolulu Café Singapore at Centrepoint, and Tai Cheong Bakery has officially opened a NEW Cha Chaan Teng eatery at 31 Lorong Liput Holland Village.
+Famous Hong Kong food brands have descended into Singapore, from Kam’s Roast at Pacific Plaza, Honolulu Café Singapore at Centrepoint, and Tai Cheong Bakery has officially opened a NEW Cha Chaan Teng eatery at 31 Lorong Liput Holland Village.

-Unlike the outlet at Ngee Ann City, this will be a 60-seater sit-down eatery.
-This is the brand’s FIRST dine-in concept ever.
+Unlike the outlet at Ngee Ann City, the outlet at Holland Village a 60-seater sit-down eatery.
+This is also the brand’s FIRST dine-in concept ever.

-Tai Cheong Bakery Singapore will serve its signature at Egg Tart, famed for its crumbly cookie-like shell, buttery fragrance, and smooth wobbly egg custard.
+Tai Cheong Bakery Singapore serves up its signature Egg Tart, famed for its crumbly cookie-like shell, buttery fragrance, and smooth wobbly egg custard.

 Other items include Chicken Pie 皇牌雞批 ($2.80 each); golden-brown shortcrust pastry packed with creamy diced chicken and mushroom, Cocktail Bun 港式雞尾包 ($1.80 each); shredded coconut and butter snuggled in a pillowy bread roll, Char Siew Bolo Bun 叉烧菠萝包 ($2.20 each), Sponge Cup Cake 紙包蛋糕 ($1.50 each) and Butter Egg Rolls 港式牛油峰巢蛋卷 ($15 per box).